Japan may restart reactors in a year; Fukushima situation worsens

 Tokyo Electric Power Co, the operator of the Fukushima station, hit by the March 2011 earthquake and tsunami, said that an observation well between the damaged reactor No. 2 and the sea showed levels of radioactive caesium-134 were 90 times higher on Monday than they had been the previous Friday.

-Tokyo Electric, also known as Tepco, said it detected caesium-134 at 9,000 becquerels per litre, 150 times above Japan's safety standard.
+Tokyo Electric, also known as Tepco, said it detected caesium-134 at 9,000 becquerels per liter, 150 times above Japan's safety standard.
 A becquerel is a measure of the release of radioactive energy.

 The reading for caesium-137, with a half life of 30 years, was some 85 times higher than it had been three days earlier.